-Element’s accredited testing and certification services: delivering a safer world
+Element’s accredited testing and certification services: delivering a safer world test 10

 Technology is developing rapidly the world over.
 The aerospace industry in particular is seeing technology continually evolve in terms of functional design, choice of power source and materials.
 It is these, amongst other factors, which impact the safety and performance of products that Element tests and certifies to international standards.

 When doing business in a global marketplace, it is essential that companies are accredited to test materials or certify products to these international standards.
 Element maintains an extensive range of client and regulatory approvals and accreditations to ensure product safety and integrity, providing our customers with confidence and trust.

 At Element we recognize that aerospace safety is of critical importance.
 Our team of engaged experts are encouraged to innovate in our testing and certification procedures, supporting customers as they embrace advancements in engineering technology, while still ensuring product safety.

 3D printing is still a relatively new process in the aerospace industry.
 It is a rapid prototyping tool, enabling complex parts to be designed and manufactured as complete units.
 Recently, this manufacturing method has been used as an alternative to traditional moulding or extruding manufacturing processes.
 This broadening scope of use, combined with the cost reduction of 3D printing equipment, has led to this method becoming an increasingly accessible option for manufacturers.

 The technology has many advantages.
 However, the use of plastics materials in this new process can negatively impact the critical properties of end products, such as mechanical strength or flammability resistance.
 It is therefore imperative that standards and test methods are adapted to keep pace with the demand for 3D printing, verifying that products continue to perform to the expected standard.